jspreddy/HotCatz/README.md

 1. Fully tested data models

 2. Build back-end as fully featured API that the front end interfaces with.
-A basic API documentation page will add
+A basic API documentation page will be nice as well.

 DEVELOPMENT & DEPLOYMENT